namatedev/mosip-infra-ocp/200923_vrac_mack_mosip_poc_guide-preparation-mosip-kubernetes-infra.md

 - 12 processors.
 - 250Gb of memory.
 - 864Gb of space in disk
-- Ubuntu 18.04.4 LTS (Bionic Beaver) intalled OS
+- Ubuntu 18.04.4 LTS (Bionic Beaver) installed OS

-After that, initiate session in the server in order to install the VirtualBox sotware and configuire it, as it follows:
+After that, initiate session in the server in order to install the VirtualBox software and configure it, as it follows:

     sudo apt-get update
     sudo yum install wget